rberends/choco-excercise/README.md

 ## 3: Multiply some of the numbers

 Please put all the previous numbers into an into a **List** and add each even number.
 Multiply the consecutive result by the uneven numbers.
-Do this in the order of the array. console.log() the sum of all elements in the array.
+Do this in the order of the list. console.log() the sum of all elements in the array.

 ## 3: Find Rembrandt